yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-recovery.md

 ### YSQL limitations

-Currently, you can **restore data only**.
-The feature doesn't support metadata; in other words, restoring past operations such as CREATE, ALTER, TRUNCATE, and DROP TABLE is unsupported.
+Currently, you can recover from the following YSQL operations:

+* Data changes
+* CREATE and DROP TABLE
+* ALTER TABLE (including ADD, DROP, and RENAME COLUMN)
+* CREATE and DROP INDEX

 Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
-Support for undoing certain metadata operations is forthcoming.
+Some forthcoming features include:

+* Support for other types of ALTER TABLE
+* Handling clusterwide changes such as roles and permissions, tablespaces gracefully

 ### YCQL limitations